Common questions about the REALM Framework, how it works, and how to get started.

 Yes.
 The framework is licensed under CC BY-SA 4.0 — free to use, share, and adapt for any purpose, including commercially.
 The PDF, starter kit, and GitHub repository are all available without email gates or payment.

 REALM is technology-agnostic.
-You need an agent platform (OpenClaw, AutoGPT, or any custom setup), a knowledge base for the Codex (Obsidian, Notion, Google Drive), a project board for the Quest Board (Trello, Linear, Notion), and a communication channel (Slack, Discord).
+You need any agent platform you already use (Claude, a custom setup, or any automation tool), a knowledge base for your Codex (Obsidian, Notion, Google Drive), and a project board (Trello, Linear, Notion, or similar).
 REALM defines the structure and workflow — the tools are your choice.

 Yes.
 REALM was built and is running at Niflheim Records with 8 Characters deployed across seven zones.
 The In Practice page shows real artifacts from that implementation — Character Cards, SOUL files, the Obsidian Codex structure, Quest progressions, and the Trello board.